viky-ai/website/about/terms-and-conditions-of-sale/index.md

 For consumers in the European Union: The European Commission provides an [online dispute resolution platform](http://ec.europa.eu/consumers/odr/).

-BEFORE PLACING A SUBSCRIPTION, YOU ACKNOWLEDGE THAT YOU HAVE READ AND ACCEPTED THESE TERMS AND CONDITIONS OF SALE, AS WELL AS OUR [PRIVACY POLICY](../privacy-policy/).
+BEFORE PLACING A SUBSCRIPTION, YOU ACKNOWLEDGE THAT YOU HAVE READ AND ACCEPTED THESE TERMS AND CONDITIONS OF SALE, AS WELL AS OUR [PRIVACY POLICY](../privacy-policy/) AND OUR [TERMS OF USE](../terms-of-use/).